 The identification of the first novel is quite complex.
 It depends on various factors like cultural context and literary definitions.
 Some consider 'The Tale of Genji' as one of the earliest, but it's not a straightforward determination.

-The first novel is often considered to be 'The Tale of Genji' written by Murasaki Shikibu in Japan around the 11th century.
+The answer is a bit hard to determine precisely.
+Different cultures and languages have their own early forms of storytelling that could be considered early novels.
+But one often mentioned candidate is 'The Tale of Genji' written by Murasaki Shikibu in Japan around the 11th century.